-We know there are many conditions and regulations that make acquiring loans through traditional methods difficult.
-Going through the traditional avenues such as banks and credit unions may prove to be challenging for some people.
+We know there are many conditions and regulations that make it difficult to get a title loan in Tennessee.
+Going through traditional avenues such as banks and credit unions may prove to be challenging for some people.
 The complicated procedures and high financial requirements are what make title loans an appealing alternative.
 Car Title loans may be used for even very small amounts, though the interest rates tend to be very high.
 You can not get a title loan in every state.
 There are, however, many states that offer them.
 Some of these include Alabama, Arizona, Tennessee, Florida, and more.
 For states where using a car as collateral for a loan is illegal, some alternatives include getting a short-term loan from a bank, credit card, cash, peer-to-peer loans, or help from friends and relatives.

 If a person is interested in applying for a title loan online, some basic requirements include: proof of ownership of the vehicle, proof of monthly income, a government issued ID, and proof of insurance for title loans of $2500 or above.

 In Tennessee, the minimum age required for the borrower is 18 years.
 Furthermore, an act was enabled called the Tennessee Title Pledge Act.
-Under this act lenders may issue loans for 30-day periods.
-The act allows for renewal of the terms in 30-day allotments.
+Under this act, lenders may issue loans for 30-day periods.
+The act allows for the renewal of the terms in 30-day allotments.
 The maximum interest rate allowable by law for the title loan in Tennessee is 2 percent, along with any additional fees.
 The fees may cover management and administrative costs.
-These are limited to one fifth of the principal amount of the loan.
+These title loan fees are limited to one-fifth of the principal amount.
 After the second renewal, borrowers are required to pay at least 5% of the principal with each payment.
-This is a useful feature in Tennessee, which encourage borrowers to take their financial obligations seriously, in order to avoid potentially disastrous results from defaulting on the loan.
+This is a useful feature in Tennessee, which encourages borrowers to take their financial obligations seriously, in order to avoid potentially disastrous results from defaulting on the loan.